Welcome New Heights families!

 If your child needs to take any Ibuprofen (Motrin) while in school please obtain a doctor’s order and follow the steps above.
 Ibuprofen must be sealed in its original container.

-In order for the school nurse to administer other over-the-counter medications such as Tylenol, Caladryl, Benadryl, antibiotic ointment, Epi-pen, or cough drops, parents must:
+In order for the school nurse to administer other over-the-counter medications such as Tylenol, hand sanitizer, Caladryl, Benadryl, hydrocortisone cream (1%), or Epi-pen parents must:

 - Download the Over the Counter Medication Form here: Over The Counter Medication Form fill it out and sign it.